MagdK/portfolio_nextjs/public/works/begame-transaction-history/begame-transaction-history.md

 ## Impact
 The redesign of the transactions page significantly enhanced user experience by providing a clearer and more organized overview of deposit and withdrawal activities.
 This improvement led to several key outcomes:

-- Reduced Support Inquiries: By clarifying transaction durations and improving the overall layout, users had fewer questions, resulting in decreased inquiries to customer support.
+- <mark>Reduced Support Inquiries</mark>: By clarifying transaction durations and improving the overall layout, users had fewer questions, resulting in decreased inquiries to customer support.

 - Increased User Satisfaction: A more intuitive transaction process enhanced user confidence and satisfaction, fostering a more positive relationship with the platform.